ddprrt/ddprrt.github.io/_posts/2018-01-08-wordpress-and-jamstack-sites.md

 ### Layout file

-The layout file is a handlebars file which defines the basic HTML structure. ```{{contents}}}``` refers to the field we defined earlier in our Wordpress Metalsmith plug-in.
+The layout file is a handlebars file which defines the basic HTML structure. `contents` refers to the field we defined earlier in our Wordpress Metalsmith plug-in.
 The rest comes from the object directly, including the `_embedded` Author data.
 It's pretty straightforward:

 {% raw %}
 ```handlebars